COVID-19 and Dental Care

 Information for dental professionals and dental clinics

 All dental clinics must follow Minnesota Department of Health (MDH) and Board of Dentistry guidelines for dental care.
 Review MDH guidance for health care workers.
-Find more information in CDC’s Guidance for Dental Settings.
+Find more information on CDC: Infection prevention and control in dental settings.